National Spotters Network

 - Contribute to an increased national capacity for early detection and rapid response (EDRR).

-Spotters Networks improve the distributional and ecological data in each of the following participating provinces/territories, as well as contribute nationally to early detection and rapid response (EDRR) efforts.
+Spotters Networks improve the distributional and ecological data in provinces and territories, as well as contribute nationally to early detection and rapid response (EDRR) efforts.
 Members of a Canadian Spotter’s Network share a common interest in reducing the economic, social and environmental impacts of invasive species.
-A common platform for Canadian Spotter’s Network is under development.
+To find out how to become apart of your provincial or territorial Spotters Network or just help report invasive species you have seen, click here.